gjdanis/gjdanis.github.io/_posts/2015-10-19-dynamic-programming-memo.md

     return 1 if n == 0 or n == 1 else fibonacci(n-1) + fibonacci(n-2)
 {% endhighlight %}

-This the most Pythonic solution I can think of.

 ### Party optimization